<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Purpose

 Younger generations, and in particular Gen Z, have a greater interest in global issues around climate change and sustainability, diversity and inclusion, human rights, race and ethnicity issues, LGBTQ+ equality, and feminism than any of their predecessors.
-With this front of mind, we need to ensure that the future workforce – the talent now coming into business – is met by organisations that are equally as passionate about rights as they are.
+With this front of mind, we need to ensure that the future workforce – the talent now coming into business – is met by organizations that are equally as passionate about rights as they are.

 A positive culture of belonging

-An organisation’s culture – how it lives its values, how well leaders communicate their vision and give transparent updates on progress, how managers support and appreciate their people, and how colleagues speak and include each other – can often set an organisation apart from other employers.
+An organization’s culture – how it lives its values, how well leaders communicate their vision and give transparent updates on progress, how managers support and appreciate their people, and how colleagues speak and include each other – can often set an organization apart from other employers.
 When an attractive culture has been nurtured, people will feel comfortable.
 They will want to stay connected to the people they like and believe in.

 For many employees, choosing to stay with an employer will often come down to feeling that they belong.
 This will mean that they feel connected to the company, leaders and co-workers.
-And that they have an ability to see their part in making the organisation successful.
+And that they have an ability to see their part in making the organization successful.

 Listening is key